shield-labs-xyz/zklogin/README.md

 <a href="https://zklogin.oleh.wtf">
 <img src="https://github.com/user-attachments/assets/6c3a34c9-7f11-4275-9c55-8714ac55ffa3" width="200"></a>

+> ## WARNING: zkLogin is not audited and should not be used in production

 ## How it works

 Create a Base(or any EVM) account using "Sign in with Google" flow (Apple is in progress).
 The account is tied to your Google account and can only be controlled by you.